efdevcon/DIPs/DIPs/DIP-65.md

 ## Goals

 - Provide a housing solution aligned with Ethereum values: frictionless, trust-based, sovereign, and decentralized.
-- Promote real-world crypto adoption by showcasing how Devcon can help bring Argentina’s housing market onchain.
+- Promote real-world crypto adoption by showcasing how Devconnect (2025) can help bring Argentina’s housing market onchain.
 - Deliver a safe booking experience combining verified identity and crypto payments.
 - Enable attendees to find trustworthy places to stay without intermediaries or commissions.
 - Prevent fraud and scams common in unverified peer-to-peer rentals.